 An excellent variation of the Broads Fork route, this route follows the Broads Fork approach, but then ascends to the saddle well to the north of the summit, then follows the long north ridge which divides Broads Fork and Deaf Smith Canyons.

 An excellent Spring and early summer snow climb, although avalanche conditions must be evaluated very carefully.
-The route often includes ascents of Dromedary and Sunrise Peaks as well.
+The route often includes ascents of Dromedary

 This route ascends the steep Stairs Gulch drainage to the north of the peak.
 This route is best done as a Spring snow climb, but only under favorable conditions due to its potentially extreme avalanche danger.